-In contrast, scheme membership increased once more across all member categories - employee, pensioner and deferred - and hit a new high of 266,600.
+In contrast, scheme membership increased once more across all member categories - employee, pensioner and deferred - and hit another new high of 277,000.
+This is particularly reassuring given the risk of increasing member opt-outs as a result of the cost of living crisis.

-The financial statements show pension and lump sum payments of £682 million together with refunds and transfers of £17 million.
-Total contributions and other benefits income receivable was £715 million, producing a net inflow of £16 million from dealings with members.
-This was a significant reversal from last year's net outflow of £19 million.
-This change was largely a result of a single bulk transfer in from an employer consolidating its membership in one LGPS Fund.
-This will be a non-recurring item.
+The financial statements show pension and lump sum payments of £729 million together with refunds and transfers of £27 million.
+Total contributions and other benefits income receivable was £752 million, producing a net outflow of £4 million from dealings with members.
+This is a reversion to the expected net outflow position which was reversed last year as a result of a single bulk transfer in from an employer consolidating its membership in another LGPS Fund.
+The expected future trend is for the net outflow figure to increase over time.
+A 10-year cash flow projection is included at the end of this introductory section of the annual report.